—- Eyewitness account —-

 April 22, 1975, Martin ignored evacuation order

-April 23, 1975, President Ford at Tulane University: “Game over!” (bookmarking President Johnson’s 4/1965 promises at John Hopkins)
+April 23, 1975, Ford at Tulane University: “Game over!” (reversing Johnson’s statement in 4/1965 at John Hopkins)

 April 25, 1975, President Thieu left for Taiwan (w/ a Scotch hang-over while Martin pulled his flight stairways out and away- as if to unhook SVN life support)

-April 27-28, 1975, bombs and rockets on Tan Son Nhut
+April 27-28, 1975, bombs and rockets fell on Tan Son Nhut

 ________________________________________

-Monday Night April 28 – 1975
+Monday night April 28 – 1975

 Noon on Tuesday April 29 – 1975, corner of Ban Co – Phan Dinh Phung (renamed Nguyen Dinh Chieu St.) District 3, Ho Chi Minh city.